 If you want your bed to feel like an actual cloud, we recommend the Feathered Friends Bavarian 700 Down.
 Its sewn-through construction creates individual squares that are simply stuffed with the lightest, loftiest down filling we can imagine.
 The comforter practically floats when you unfurl it over your bed.
 It's also very warm, which could work for or against you, depending on your internal thermostat.
 Luckily, Feathered Friends gives you a lot of options, and you can order this comforter in summer, light, medium, and Arctic weights.
 We tested the medium weight, which worked wonderfully for our moderate sleeper in temperatures up to 67 degrees Fahrenheit.

-We did find that down comforters don't breathe as well as those filled with synthetic fibers.
+We found that down comforters don't breathe as well as those filled with synthetic fibers.
 Among the feather-filled options, though, this one allowed more moisture to escape than most.
 It's also quite well-made, with sturdy edge seams.
 You can snag the center seams, though, and they bunch the fabric when you do.
 We recommend protecting this investment with a duvet cover to keep those seams intact.
 While that gives us pause, it's hard to argue with a cloud bed, and this is the best option in the lineup to be able to enjoy that particular dream.
 The Three Geese Pinch Pleat Goose Down comforter isn't as breathable as the Bavarian, but it has more heft for those who like a weighty feel.
 It's also less expensive.

 Best for Hot Sleepers